ErikOnBike/d3-template/README.md

 </script>
 ```

+Arguments specified within the template can only be literal (JSON) values.
+Removing the quotes around `"arg1"` or `"lowerCase"` will result in an exception since these will become references instead of string literals.
+The arguments (everything after the colon) are parsed as a list of comma separated JSON values.
+This means literal values like `true`, `false` and `null` are allowed and strings are surrounded by double quotes (see also [JSON](http://json.org)).
+Use standard HTML attribute escaping with %34 for a double and %39 for a single quote if both are needed in the same filter in an attribute.
+An easy way to be able to use double quotes within attributes, is to define the attributes with single quotes (although double quotes are the predominant variant).

 <a name="renderTweenFilter" href="#renderTweenFilter">#</a> d3.<b>renderTweenFilter</b>(<i>name[, tweenFilterFunc]</i>) [<>](https://github.com/ErikOnBike/d3-template/blob/master/src/renderer.js#L14)

 Retrieve or register a tween filter for the specified *name*.
 If *tweenFilterFunc* is not specified the current tween filter named *name* is returned.
 If *tweenFilterFunc* is `null` an already registered tween filter for *name* is removed.
 If *tweenFilterFunc* is a function it is registered under *name* possibly replacing an existing tween filter.
 If *tweenFilterFunc* is not a function (nor null) an exception is thrown.